A man doing a pull up using a weighted vest.

 Check Out Our Range Of Weighted Vest And Weight Plates From Exersci!

-If you’re eager to find out we sell our very own one-size-fits-all tactical weight vests in a wide variety of colours.
+If you’re eager to find out we sell our very own one-size-fits-all adjustable weighted vests in a wide variety of colours.
 You can also purchase additional weight plates to customise the load and increase resistance.

 If you have any questions about weighted vests or can’t find what you’re looking for?
 Please contact us at contact@exersci.co.uk or call us on 0330 175 6260 - We’re more than happy to help!